Engee documentation

 Parameters

-Indicates that the output port marked as case[1] outputs an action signal when the value of the input port is 1.
+[1] — means that the output port marked as case[1], outputs an action signal when the input port value is 1.

-You can use an entry with a colon to specify a range of integer register conditions.
-For example, the value {[1:5]} indicates that the output port option [1 2 3 4 5] is executed when the input value is 1, 2, 3, 4, or 5.
+You can use the colon notation to specify a range of integer register conditions.
+For example, the value {[1:5]} indicates that the output port option [1 2 3 4 5] is executed when the input value is 1, 2, 3, 4 or 5.

-Depending on the block size, variants from the long list of variant states are displayed in shortened form on the face of the Switch Case block as a multipoint (…).
+Depending on the block size, options from a long list of option states are displayed in a shortened form on the front of the block Switch Case in the form of an ellipsis (…).

 CaseConditions

-Show default case - output port display control
+# Show default case — controlling the display of the output port

-The By default output port is displayed as the last option in the Switch Case block.
-This allows you to specify the option by default that is executed when the input value does not match any of the other values.
+If this check box is checked, the output port is default: displayed as the last option in the block Switch Case.
+This allows you to specify a by default option that is executed when the input value does not match any of the other values.

 ShowDefaultCase